jyz2117/color_hist_palette/README.md

-this script generates a  simple analysis of an image, including:
+This script generates a simple analysis of an image, including:

 - thumbnail in the upper left corner
 - title